Ta'Niya Latson: College career

 On November 7, 2022, Latson made her debut for Florida State, recording 28 points and nine rebounds in a 113–50 win over Bethune–Cookman.
 Three days later, in her second game, she scored 34 points in an 80–71 win over Kent State, the most points by a Florida State freshman since Sue Galkantas in 1981.
 On December 11, Latson scored 34 points again in a 108–51 win over Texas Southern.
 She missed the 2023 NCAA tournament with an undisclosed injury.
 As a freshman, Latson averaged 21.3 points, 4.5 rebounds and 2.9 assists per game and was a first-team All-Atlantic Coast Conference (ACC) selection.
 She scored 659 points, the most by a freshman in ACC history, and broke the program record with seven 30-point games.
 Latson was named ACC Rookie of the Year and set the conference record with 10 Rookie of the Week honors.
 She won the USBWA National Freshman of the Year and WBCA Freshman of the Year awards.

 On March 27, 2025 Latson entered the transfer portal out of Florida State.
 On April 8, 2025 Latson announced she was transferring to South Carolina.

+Professional career

+In the 2026 WNBA draft, Latson was selected twentieth overall by the Los Angeles Sparks.
+On April 17, 2026, she signed a rookie scale contract with the team.
+Despite making the team's final roster, she saw limited minutes.
+She was waived by the Sparks on July 6, 2026, to make way for Kate Martin.

+On July 8, 2026, Latson was signed to development player contract with the Las Vegas Aces.